mug896/virtualbox-bash-completion/README.md

 ## Installation

 Copy contents of virtualbox-bash-completion.sh to ~/.bash_completion
-open new terminal and try completion !
+open new terminal and try auto completion !

 ## Usage